Provincial Route 11 (Buenos Aires): The beginning

 The paved road from Mar del Plata and Miramar was built between 1937 and 1938, while the stretch between La Plata and Magdalena was finished in 1961.

-Whten the pavement of Route 11 was definitely finished at the end of the 1970s, some parts of the original road were changed.
-The old path was farther from the coast.
-The old path is still a graved road.
+Whten the pavement of Route 11 was definitely finished and inaugurated in 1979, some parts of the original road were changed.
+The old path was farther from the coast, and has remained as a graved road since then.